 So Cuban bought the team and immediately set out to change the culture.
 "I had to explain to the team and to the NBA what business we were in," he says.
 "It's not the basketball business.
 It's the business of creating experiences and memories."

-On whether the NBA should ban Clippers owner Donald Sterling for his racist remarks:
+On whether the NBA was right to ban Clippers owner Donald Sterling for his racist remarks

 "You can't keep that ugliness out of the league.
 There's no law against stupid--I learned that a long time ago," Cuban said.

 Cuban also admitted that prejudice is something everyone has to fight.
 "I know I'm bigoted in a lot of different ways.
 If I see a black kid in a hoodie and it's late at night, I'm walking to the other side of the street.
 And if on that side of the street, there's a guy that has tattoos all over his face--white guy, bald head, tattoos everywhere--I'm walking back to the other side of the street," he says.
 "No one has pure thoughts... but it's about recognizing when you have thoughts that aren't right."
 (For an exclusive interview where Cuban elaborates, check out this Inc. video.)

 On what he would do about patent laws